 We are a company/organisation looking to provide health and safety training to our employees- is this course right for us?

 If your aim is to provide relevant health and safety training and information to digital screen equipment users within your employment then yes, this course will be able to serve that purpose.

 The course equips one to perform a self-assessment.

-If you are looking to provide formal risk assessments for your work-from-home employees, I would suggest having a look at our consultancy packages (available from late 2022), which combines a remote home workstation assessment followed by recommendations, and access to the course.
+If you are looking to provide formal risk assessments for your work-from-home employees, I would suggest having a look at our consultancy packages (available soon), which combines a remote home workstation assessment followed by recommendations, and access to the course.

 Are results guaranteed?

 This is an online course that aims to provide health and safety training in managing risks of working with digital screen equipment.